ntamas/plfit/README.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-Before version 0.7, ``plfit`` used an approximation algorithm to calculate the p-value.
-The approximation was really fast, but unfortunately its results did not match the ones reported in the original paper [1]_, and this has been the source of some confusion.
+Before version 0.7, ``plfit`` used an approximation algorithm to calculate the p-value; this involved using the standard p-value formula of the Kolmogorov-Smirnov test with the D statistic obtained directly from comparing the fitted distribution with the empirical data.
+The approximation was really fast, but unfortunately its results did not match the ones based on the more exact resampling procedure reported in the original paper [1]_, and this has been the source of some confusion.
 From version 0.7, ``plfit`` is able to perform the same p-value estimation procedure from [1]_, but it is quite time-consuming, especially for continuous data where there are a lot of possible lower cutoff thresholds to try, since ``plfit`` has to fit power-laws to about 2500 additional synthetic datasets in order to get a reasonable estimate on the p-value that is more or less accurate to the second decimal digit.
 So, the bottom line is that the approximation is fast but inaccurate, and the exact calculation is slow.
 Since I still want to pretend that ``plfit`` is snappy, I decided not to calculate the p-value by default.
 If you want the p-value, you have to add ``-p exact`` or ``-p approximate`` to the command line options of ``plfit``, depending on whether you prefer the exact value or the approximation that was used in ``plfit`` 0.6 or earlier.

 I am getting different p-values every time I run the algorithm
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^